LeonBaram/yeeval/README.md

 After running `yeeval` on the above yaml, the value of `bardic` will be `"0 / 3"`.
 After setting `shortrest` to `true` and running `yeeval` again, its value will be `"3 / 3"`.

+## Helper File

+As an alternative to the prelude block, you can also put various utility/helper functions in a helper file called `helper.py`, which must be in the same directory as the target yaml file.
+The same rules apply as for the prelude -- any code defined here will not be able to "see" the yaml structure, meaning you can't access the yaml structure using dot notation or indexes.
+The file must be called `helper.py`.

 # TODO
 - improve error handling
     - keys that are not found should be handled more gracefully (e.g. `None` by default)